-In order to assure familiarity with the content of Psychology outside your area of specialization, you must take general graduate survey courses in at least two other divisions.
-Either or both of these courses could constitute part of your minor.
+In order to assure familiarity with the content of Psychology outside your area of specialization, you must take general graduate survey courses in at least two other divisions (4 credit hours each).
+Some of these courses could constitute part of your minor OR be used to fulfill the seminar requirement, but not both.
 Consult with your division coordinator and advisor concerning the selection of courses to fulfill this requirement.

-Behavioral Neuroscience (Biological):
+Behavioral Neuroscience:

-Psych 510 Advances in Psychobiology Any of the courses eligible for the minor if the student has taken the equivalent of Psych 210/510 previously.
+Psych 510 Advances in Psychobiology

+Any of the courses eligible for the minor if the student has taken the equivalent of Psych 210/510 previously.

-Cognitive Neuroscience (Brain & Cognition):
+Cognitive Neuroscience: